tinylog-org/tinylog/jcl-binding/files/readme.txt

 1) Add "commons-logging.jar", "jcl-binding.jar" and "tinylog.jar" to your classpath

-2) Optionally attach "jcl-binding-source.jar" for Javadoc documentation and source code attachment
+2) Optionally attach "jcl-binding-javadoc.jar" for Javadoc documentation and "jcl-binding-sources.jar" for source code attachment

 3) Now you can test the logger facade by the following simple program: